 Different Levels of Determinism

-If you’ve seen my videos before, you know how powerful beliefs are.
+If you’ve been on my page before, you know how powerful beliefs are.
 You also know that it’s entirely possible to change your beliefs and change the course of your life.
 Are these changes also pre-determined, or are they something that we can control through free will?

 You don’t have to answer that by choosing one end of the spectrum.
 There are ideas that blend both free will and determinism to form theories that aren’t so extreme.

 One of these ideas is soft determinism.
 Soft determinism is the idea that all of our actions are predetermined or self-determined.
 The difference is that self-determined actions, or actions caused by internal factors, are considered free.
 If you believe that the choice to knock out limiting beliefs is your choice, then you probably feel more comfortable with the idea of soft determinism.

 The idea that free will and determinism can exist together is called compatibilism.
 When thinking about our ability to make our own choices versus the choices that are pre-determined for us, compatibilism seems like a feel-good compromise.
 But it doesn’t always help philosophers and psychologists when thinking about responsibility.
 When are we responsible for our actions?
 Can internal factors, like a mental illness or intoxication, free us from responsibility?
 How does that work when someone chooses to alter these factors?
 Or did they really make that choice in the first place?